 The VCF is organised into three components: a flexible file header containing metadata (lines beginning with ‘#’), and a file body containing variant- (one locus per row with one or more alternative alleles/variants) and sample-level information (one sample per column).
 We adapt this format to include GWAS-specific metadata and utilise the sample column to store variant-trait association data (Figure 1; Supplementary Table 1).

-According to the VCF specification, the file header consists of metadata lines containing 1) the GWAS-VCF format version number, 2) information about the reference genome assembly and contigs, and 3) information (ID, number, type, description, source and version) about the fields used to describe variants and samples (or variant-trait associations in the case of GWAS-VCF) in the file body.
-We take advantage of the VCF file header to store additional information about the GWAS including 1) source and version of summary statistics, 2) study IDs (e.g., PMID/DOI of publication describing the study, or accession number and repository of individual-level data), 3) description of the trait(s) studied (e.g., type, association test used, and measurement unit) as well as the source and version of trait IDs (e.g., Experimental Factor Ontology 17, Human Phenotyping Ontology 18 or Medical Subject Headings 19 IDs for clinical and other traits, or Ensembl Gene IDs for eQTL datasets). [sample ancestry, sample size]
+According to the VCF specification, the file header consists of metadata lines containing 1) the specification version number, 2) information about the reference genome assembly and contigs, and 3) information (ID, number, type, description, source and version) about the fields used to describe variants and samples (or variant-trait associations in the case of GWAS-VCF) in the file body.
+We take advantage of the VCF file header to store additional information about the GWAS including 1) source and version of summary statistics, 2) study IDs (e.g., PMID/DOI of publication describing the study, or accession number and repository of individual-level data), 3) description of the trait(s) studied (e.g., type, association test used, sample size, ancestry and measurement unit) as well as the source and version of trait IDs (e.g., Experimental Factor Ontology 17, Human Phenotyping Ontology 18 or Medical Subject Headings 19 IDs for clinical and other traits, or Ensembl Gene IDs for eQTL datasets).

 Unlike VCF where a row can contain information about multiple alternative alleles observed at the same site/locus (and thus may store more than one variant), the GWAS-VCF specification requires that each variant is stored in a separate row of the file body.
 Each row contains eight mandatory fields: chromosome name (CHROM), base-pair position (POS), unique variant identifier (ID), reference/non-effect allele (REF), alternative/effect allele (ALT), quality (QUAL), filter (FILTER) and variant information (INFO).
 The ID, QUAL and FILTER fields can contain a null value represented by a dot.
 Importantly, the ID value (unless null) should not be present in more than one row.
 [SHOULD WE USE QUAL FOR IMPUTATION QUALITY/INFO SCORE?]
 The FILTER field may be used to flag poor quality variants for exclusion in downstream analyses.
 The INFO column is a flexible data store for additional variant-level key-value pairs (fields) and may be used to store for example: population frequency (AF), allele count in called genotypes (AC), total number of alleles in called genotypes (AN), number of samples/individuals with called genotypes (NS), genomic annotations and variant functional effects.
 We also use the INFO field to store the dbSNP locus identifier (rsid) for the site at which the variant resides.
 This is because (despite their common usage as variant identifiers) rsids uniquely identify loci (not variants!) and thus cannot be used in the ID field, as we will discuss further at the end of this manuscript.
 Following the INFO column is a format field (FORMAT) and one or more sample columns which we use to store variant-trait association data, with values for the fields listed in the FORMAT column for example: effect size (ES), standard error (SE) and -log10 P-value (LP).